csgillespie/efficientR/main.md

 ## Top 5 tips for efficient hardware

-1. Use the package **benchmarkme** to assess your CPUs number crunching ability; is it worth upgrading your hardware?
+1. Use the package **benchmarkme** to assess your CPUs number crunching ability is it worth upgrading your hardware?
 1. If possible, add more RAM.
 1. Double check that you have installed a $64$-bit version of R.
 1. Cloud computing is a cost effective way of obtaining more compute power.
 1. A solid state drive typically won't have much impact on the speed of your R code, but will increase your overall productivity since I/0 is much faster.

 ## Background: what is a byte?